kodekloudhub/community-faq/README.md

 ### The certifications are *so* expensive!
 What about a discount?

-Linux Foundation certifications are quite expensive, however Linux Foundation do from time to time offer fairly substantial discounts.
-KodeKloud have no advance notice of when these discounts will occur, however Black Friday weekend is almost certain and other holiday weekends in the US calendar are not uncommon.
+Linux Foundation certifications are quite expensive, however Linux Foundation do from time to time offer fairly substantial discounts, sometimes as much as 45%.
+KodeKloud have no advance notice of when these discounts will occur or how big they will be, however Black Friday weekend is almost certain and usually a large one, and other holiday weekends in the US calendar are not uncommon.
 You need to check their [website](https://training.linuxfoundation.org/) frequently.
 KodeKloud do have a permanent Linux Foundation discount of 20%.
 You can ask for details of that in our community forums.

 If you have created a [Linux Foundation](https://www.linuxfoundation.org/) account - which you need to have in order to purchase exams - they will normally email you when a promo is going to happen.
 So, go create one now!